sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

    Enter passphrase for key '.ssh/fabmedical':
    ```

    > **Note:**
    >   1. By default Azure VM IP addresses change if they are stopped.
 If you stopped your VM and didn't reserve the IP address or set a hostname then you should check the new IP address of the lab machine.
    >
->  2. If you performed the Optional setup task an wish to use Visual Studio Code Remote Development then [follow the documentation](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host) on how to connect.
+   >  2. If you performed the optional setup task an wish to use Visual Studio Code Remote Development then [follow the documentation](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host) on how to connect.
 If you run into issues check the SSH config hasn't stripped the dot and path from the key file.
    >
    >  3. If you did not install Visual Studio Code then you will be working with `Vim` for a few editing exercises.
 Steps are included on how to work with files.

 2. Navigate to the `content-api` folder.
 List the files in the folder with this command.
 The output should look like the screenshot below.